GBousseau/Kendrick-Lamar-Analysis/README.md

 - Construction of a recommendation system based on the clustering

 Important precision :
+- I did this project before my ML class started so by my own
-Because I used dynamic visuals with plot.express, some visuals are not displayed in the GitHub preview.
+- Because I used dynamic visuals with plot.express, some visuals are not displayed in the GitHub preview.
 You can find them in the folder "Interactive visuals" or explore them right here !

 1. [Songs popularity over time](interactive_visuals/songs_popularity_over_time.html)